 (Fact check: A higher percentage of Guatemalan and Honduran kids are vaccinated against measles than American kids.
 Neither country has had a reported case of measles since 1990.)

-But, as always, we mythologists press on beyond the facts to ask why the fear mongering about disease is effective enough to motivate a mob of flag-waving citizens in Murrieta, California to blockade buses of detained immigrant children and turn them out of their city in July.
+But, as always, we mythologists press on beyond both the prejudices and the facts to ask why the fear mongering about disease is effective enough to motivate a mob of flag-waving citizens in Murrieta, California to blockade buses of detained immigrant children and turn them out of their city in July 2014.
 We have to ask the questions that I pose repeatedly in my book: What are they so afraid of?
 What are they so angry about?

-Here, as we consider the cleanliness that Christians have long associated with “Godliness,” we discover the Puritan core of our national psyche: our obsession with purity.
+Here, as we consider the cleanliness that Christians have long associated with “Godliness,” we re-discover the Puritan core of our national psyche: our obsession with purity.